htmicron/ht32sx/README.md

-# STABLE HT32SX MOST USED EXEMPLES IN BINARY FORM
+# HT32SX MOST USED EXEMPLES IN BINARY FORM

 Just upload to your device and it will work!
 (The SigFox Credentials on the device must be valid).